 Periodontal lesions not caused by dental plaque

 It can be caused by certain bacteria, viruses, or fungi.
 It may also be caused by genetic factors, systemic conditions (including allergic reactions and certain diseases), wounds, or reactions to foreign objects such as denturesSometimes there is no specific cause.

 The most common cause of gingivitis is the accumulation of bacterial plaque between and around the teeth, where plaque provokes an immune response, which in turn can eventually lead to the destruction of gum tissue, and can lead to further complications including tooth loss.

 Dental plaque is a layer that naturally accumulates on the teeth and is usually formed as a result of colonization by bacteria trying to adhere to the smooth surface of the tooth.

-These bacteria may help protect the mouth from colonizing harmful microorganisms, but plaque can also cause tooth decay and gum problems such as gingivitis, chronic periodontitis, and gingivitis.
+These bacteria may help protect the mouth from colonizing harmful microorganisms but can also cause plaque tooth decay and gum problems such as gingivitis, chronic periodontitis and periodontitis.

 When the plaque is not removed enough it can harden and turn into calculus, or tartar, at the base of the teeth near the gums.
 The plaque is yellow and can only be removed in the dental office.